-I interviewed 12 people to gather their living paycheck to paycheck stories and share with others.
+I interviewed 12 people to gather their living paycheck-to-paycheck stories and share them with others.
 Learn tips and get inspired if you’re in their situation.

 Living paycheck to paycheck pretty much sucks.
 Amiright?